-Power tilt allows the operator to raise and lower the drive unit for trailering, launching, and beaching.
-Additional information on power tilt can be found in the engine manufacturer's manual included with this manual.
+Power tilt allows the operator to raise and lower the drive for trailering, launching, and beaching.
+Additional information on power tilt can be found in the engine operator's manual included in the owner's packet.

-DO NOT operate the engine with the stern drive tilted up.
-Severe damage to the engine drive system can result.
-Consult the Engine Owner's manual for specific information.
+DO NOT operate the motor with the water intakes out of the water.
+Severe damage to the engine systems can result.
+Consult the engine operator's manual for specific information.